Warsaw Ghetto Museum: Temporary exhibitions

 In the course of its efforts to create a permanent exhibition, the museum also undertakes various exhibition-related activities.
 The projects of the museum are made available both in the urban space of Warsaw and in the virtual space.
+The projects of the museum are made available both in the urban space of Warsaw and in the virtual space.
 The following exhibitions have been organised so far: